14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 Nuwara Eliya racecourse is the only functional racecourse left in Sri Lanka and trust me, it’s a popular sport in Sri Lanka.
 There are outlets across the country that offers to bet and watching rendezvous for enthusiasts.
 Hell, there is even a website for this.

-Anyway, it’s one of few racecourses situated at this altitude (6,129ft above sea level).
-Five horse meets are held in April and others in August, December and February.
+Anyway, it’s one of few racecourses at this altitude (6,129ft above sea level).
+Five horse meets takes place in April and others in August, December and February.
 A lot of chances are there that there isn’t much happening when you visit, but it’s a sight to see.
 You should be beware of the stink though.
 Horse poop is not a delight.

 Little England Cottages